svehlap/notes/10_stats/10_stats.md

         f, ax = plt.subplots()
         ax.hist(s, bins=30) # similar to what we got before from np.random.normal()
         ````
-    - note that each time you sample a random value, you get different values out:
+    - note that each time you sample a random variable, you get different values out:
         ```python
         ax.hist(rv.rvs(1000), bins=30) # each call adds a new sampling to the plot ax.hist(rv.rvs(1000), bins=30)